 - More applied scenarios, fewer pure-recall questions

-- Source material is the actual CIRO + CSA + FINTRAC rules (free), not a paid textbook paraphrase
+- Source material is the actual CIRO + CSA + FINTRAC rules (free at ciro.ca and osc.ca), not a paid textbook paraphrase

 How to register

-- Get hired or sponsored by a CIRO-regulated investment dealer (you can't register without sponsorship)
+- Get hired or sponsored by a CIRO-regulated investment dealer.
+You cannot register without sponsorship: the firm's compliance team is the gating step.

-- Book your sitting through Fitch Learning's portal at the test centre or for online proctoring
+- Book your sitting through Fitch Learning's portal: Pearson VUE test centre or online proctoring.

-- Sit and pass within the window (max 3 attempts)
+- Sit and pass within the window (maximum 3 attempts).

 How long it takes to prepare

 Most candidates need 4–8 weeks of focused study at 10–15 hours per week.
 Less than 4 weeks is risky unless you have prior CSC studying or industry experience.
-More than 8 weeks tends to mean you're not actually studying every week.
+More than 8 weeks tends to mean you are not actually studying every week.

 Pass rate

-CIRO hasn't published official numbers.
+CIRO has not published official numbers.
 Based on early-cohort signals from prep providers, first-time pass rate is in the 65–75% range, comparable to the legacy CSC Volume 1.
+The CIRE pass rate and difficulty piece has the per-element breakdown.

 The single strongest predictor of passing: practice question volume.
-Candidates who do 600+ practice questions pass at 85%+.
+Candidates who do 600+ practice questions before sitting pass at 85%+.
 Candidates who do under 200 fail more often than they pass.
+Practice volume on Ciroexam at the $29.99 tier covers 9,000+ questions across all elements.

 What gets tested most